Disclaimer: by continuing to read anything below this sentence, you understand and agree that a sense of humor is important and that you have it.

 Who I am

 My name is Igor Oseledko and this is my personal blog.
 This is, like, literally my name and this is, totally, my blog.
 My website address is: https://www.igoroseledko.com.
 The bottom line: if I was using your personal data to make money, I would’ve hired a lawyer to write this policy.
 I don’t and I didn’t.

 What personal data I collect and why I collect it

 I don’t want any of your personal data and I collect nothing on purpose.
-But I do realize there may be some shady plugins that does something creepy that I am not aware of.
+But I do realize there may be some shady plugins doing something creepy that I am not aware of.
 I’m just one man and I do my best…

 If you leave a comment here, you may opt-in to saving your name, email address and website in cookies.
-These are for your convenience so that you do not have to fill in your details again when you leave another comment.
-These cookies will last for one year.
+These are for your convenience, so that you do not have to fill in your details again when you leave another comment.
+These cookies will persist for one year.
 Unless my server crashes, in which case the Cookie Monster will eat your cookies.